Skip to content

 You must remove inert forms before expressions are evaluated by the potential response tree, for example in the feedback variables.
 For example, disp_complex(a, b) is not algebraically equivalent to a+b*%i.

-A complex number written as is in polar form.
+A complex number written as is in exponential form or polar form.
 The Maxima function polarform re-writes a complex number in this form, however with simp:false it does not simplify the expressions for the modulus or argument (in STACK).
 Attempting to re-simplify the expression only returns the number to Cartesian form!

 As a minimal example, try the following.